lukas-jj/about-me/README.md

 This was a project to learn React.
 I am tempted to start this one over from scratch!

+### John Kingston's guitar portfolio
+A website to display an NZ guitar luthier's works.
+There are some really interesting guitars on there.

 # Skills
  - JavaScript
  - HTML
  - CSS